 b.
 Prohibition of Forced or Compulsory Labor

 The law prohibits and criminalizes all forms of forced or compulsory labor.
 The government effectively enforced the law.
-The law establishes criminal penalties for trafficking in persons crimes that are proportional to the severity of the crimes and were sufficient to deter violations.
-In 2018 the Attorney General’s Office reported two convictions of trafficking for labor exploitation involving two victims from Nicaragua and another from Guatemala.
+The law establishes criminal penalties for trafficking in persons crimes that were commensurate with those for other analogous serious crimes, such as kidnapping.
+Forced labor of migrants occurred in the agricultural sector.
+On June 22, the Judicial Investigative Police identified 14 migrant workers (including eight irregular migrants and six refugees, one of whom had a COVID-19 quarantine order) living in overcrowded and unsanitary conditions on a farm in Pococi, Limon.
+In 2019 the Attorney General’s Office reported a conviction of trafficking for labor exploitation involving four male victims.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The child and adolescence code prohibits labor of all children younger than age 15 without exceptions, including the worst forms of child labor; it supersedes the minimum working age of 12 established in the labor code.
 Adolescents between the ages of 15 and 18 may work a maximum of six hours daily and 36 hours weekly.
 The law prohibits night work and overtime for minors.
 The law prohibits children younger than age 18 from engaging in hazardous or unhealthy activities and specifies a list of hazardous occupations.
 The government generally enforced child labor laws effectively in the formal sector but not in the informal sector.